joinpursuit/AC_4_Web/units/react/lessons/redux_1/redux_1.md

 Note that while the store is a the root of our app, we can think of it as communicating directly with certain components.
 These components - `RandomDog` and `DogBreeds` - communicate with the store using _actions_.
 Actions are javascript objects that have at the very least a `type` property, which is a string describing what the action does.
 The `"SET_IMAGE_URL"` action from `RandomDog` also contains a string with the image url, and the `"SET_DOG_BREEDS"` action from `DogBreeds` also contains an array with the dog breeds.
 The store will use the action type to determine what needs to be changed.
 Once a change is made, the app will be re-rendered from the root `App` component all the way down.
 We say that an action is _dispatched_ when it is send from a component to the store.

-Adding a favorites functionality to the redux app may involve adding a `favorites` property to the store, and possibly two actions: `"ADD_TWO_FAVORITES"` and `"REMOVE_FROM_FAVORITES"`.
+Adding a _favorites_ functionality to the redux app may involve adding a `favorites` property to the store, and possibly two actions: `"ADD_TWO_FAVORITES"` and `"REMOVE_FROM_FAVORITES"`.
 We will discuss the implementation details in further lectures.

+Redux does not force us to put _all_ of our state in the store.
+For example, if a component has a search bar that we don't need available globally, we can keep the search input in the state of that component.
+It is up to us to decide how much of the state we want to put in the global store.
+There is a great discussion on this point in the [redux github repo](https://github.com/reactjs/redux/issues/1287).

 > Ex.
 Using the knowledge you have so far, create a diagram of the favorite movies app without redux, and another diagram with redux